La Semele, o sia La richiesta fatale

 Program Note: Louise K. Stein

-Surtitle Translator: Craig Trompeter
+Surtitle Translator: Alessandra Visconti and Craig Trompeter

-Projected Titles Operator: TBD
+Project Designer & Projected Titles Operator: Shawn Keener

 Ushering support provided by The Saints: Volunteers for the Performing Arts